How to Effectively Implement Merit Pay Systems:

 Merit Pay as a Bonus:

-The employer will typically hold a review meeting with each individual employee to discuss his or her work performance for a certain time period.
+The employer will typically hold a review meeting with each individual employee to discuss their work performance for a certain time period.
 This performance is then measured against a set of standards, as determined by the employer, and the results are used to determine a pay increase or promotion.

 What is Merit Pay for Teachers?